aryaniyaps/hackathon-starter/README.md

 # hackathon starter

-TODO: use ORY Kratos for identity management, ORY Hydra for Oauth2
-TODO: integrate Hydra with Apache APISIX
+TODO: use Keycloak or Casdoor